whitewater-guide/whitewater-guide/README.md

 `.env.<environment_name>` files **are encrypted** with `git secret` and secrets **are checked in** into git.
 The files themselves are **.gitignored**

+For `development` environment `.env.development.local` files can be placed near corresponding `.env.development.secret` files.
+They are gitignored too.
+These `.env.development.local` override `.env.development` variables.
+They are generated using `dev:secrets zip` and distibuted manually when access to `git secret` is not granted.

 ### Shared variables

 Only variables shared between containers are listed here.